sku0x20/sku0x20.github.io/about.markdown

 * Jest
 * Puppeteer

-so know a bit about them.
+so knows a bit about them.